Trusted by Brisbane Patients Since 1979

 6. What to Expect During a Remedial Massage Session

 A remedial massage session typically begins with a thorough assessment to identify the specific issues.
-The therapist will ask about your medical history, current pain, and any areas of concern.
+Your Massage Therapist will ask about your medical history, current pain, and any areas of concern.
 The treatment plan is then tailored to address these issues effectively.

 7. Frequency of Sessions